Coeliac disease – all you need to know

 Find out more about how coeliac disease is diagnosed and treated - and where to get support.

 Coeliac disease is a lifelong autoimmune disease that is caused by a reaction to gluten.
 Around one in 100 people have coeliac disease, with many people not being diagnosed until their adult life .

 When people with coeliac disease eat foods containing gluten, their immune system attacks tissues in the body, damaging the gut lining, which can hinder the absorption of many nutrients, such as iron and vitamin B12.

 - What are the symptoms of coeliac disease

 - How is coeliac disease diagnosed

 - Where to get support for coeliac disease

 What is gluten?

 Gluten is a naturally occurring protein found in wheat plants and other grains.
-It’s a word that is thrown around a lot and is often associated with bread, pasta, and beer.
+Gluten is commonly found in most bread, pasta, and beer.